UofT-EcoSystem/CSCD70/0-LLVM_Docker/README.md

 docker run -it --rm -v $(pwd):/mnt --name CSCD70_A1 llvm:6.0

 # Options:
-#    -it   : Allocate a pseudo tty (-t) and connect STDIN.
+#  -it   : Allocate a pseudo tty (-t) and connect STDIN (-i).
+These options must
-#            These options must be used for interactive processes.
+#          be used for interactive processes.
-#   --rm   : Cleanup the container when we exit.
+# --rm   : (Optional) Cleanup the container when we exit.
-#   --name : Name of the Container
+# --name : (Optional) Name of the Container
 #  -v    : Mount the `FunctionInfo` directory to /mnt in the container.
+This way
-#            This way any changes made natively will be reflected
+#          any changes made natively will be reflected in the container as well
-#            in the container as well (and vice versa).
+#          (and vice versa).

 # Note:
 # - The image name (llvm:6.0) should always come last.
 # - Directory path should be absolute path (`$(pwd)`).
-#   - Additionally, you can append commands to the image name
+# - Additiaonlly, you can append commands to the image name (e.g.
-#     (e.g., `cd /mnt && make -f Optimize all`).
+#   `cd /mnt && make -f Optimize.mk all`), otherwise the default command
-#     Otherwise the default command `/bin/bash` will run.
+#   `/bin/bash` will run.
 ```

 - **Run the experiments**: